nixworks/public/news/2017/03/2/README.md

 ##### War in North-West Pakistan
 ### [A United States drone strike kills two alleged militants in the Kurram district of the Federally Administered Tribal Areas. ](/news/2017/03/2/a-united-states-drone-strike-kills-two-alleged-militants-in-the-kurram-district-of-the-federally-administered-tribal-areas.md)
-_Context: Kurram, Federally Administered Tribal Areas, War in North-West Pakistan, United States_
+_Context: Kurram, Federally Administered Tribal Areas, United States, War in North-West Pakistan_

 ##### methane
 ### [A methane gas explosion occurs at a coal mine in Lviv Oblast, Ukraine, killing at least eight miners, with another 20 unaccounted for. ](/news/2017/03/2/a-methane-gas-explosion-occurs-at-a-coal-mine-in-lviv-oblast-ukraine-killing-at-least-eight-miners-with-another-20-unaccounted-for.md)